dreamcatcher-tech/network/Inbox/2024-12-17 1646 reasoning a formula for the core of artifact.md

 >[!danger] Depends:

-the procedure that repeats often, and all its concerns.
+The procedure that repeats often, and all its concerns.

+Turn its core its some kind of formula, and reason thru the interfaces required to run the core.